SchrodingerZhu/area-exam-survey/writing/reuse.typ

 However, with Rc, several additional operations are necessary.
 New memory cells must be allocated (`Rc::new`) for new objects, reference counts of existing objects must be incremented before they can be shared (`Rc::clone`), and reference counts should decrease when objects are no longer in use, potentially triggering deallocations (`Rc::drop`).

-In Rust and C++, `Rc` or `shared_pointer` is nothing but a normal structure defined in the standard library.
+In Rust and C++, `Rc` or `shared_ptr` is nothing but a normal structure defined in the standard library.
 Their constructions and deconstructions are treated in the same way of other objects.
 That is, the `drop` operation, if no explicit specified, will be inserted by the compiler when exiting the lexical scope of the `Rc` object.

 Koka and Lean internalize `Rc` as a part of IR; thus allowing manipulations of the `Rc` object.
 In the above example, such compilers will identify the frontier of uses of the `Rc` object and insert the `drop` operations for them as soon as they are no longer being used.